 COVID-19 has hit restaurants hard.
 From Los Angeles to Montreal, North American cities have required restaurants to shut down or limit their dine-in services so that people can practice social distancing and slow the spread of the coronavirus.
 In many areas, however, restaurants can continue to operate by fulfilling orders via takeout and delivery.

 For restaurants to survive during these difficult times, they must do everything they can to ensure their takeout and delivery processes are efficient.
 We’re sharing tips for how you can optimize your restaurant delivery services and takeout options to weather the storm.

 Above all else, remember to make the safety of your customers and your staff the first priority.

 Perhaps COVID-19 is inspiring you to launch restaurant delivery services and takeout options for the first time ever.
 Maybe those are already established revenue streams in your business and you want to make sure that you’re making yourself accessible to customers through every channel possible.

 Either way, restaurants are putting more into their takeout and delivery options as a way to handle the slow down in business from social distancing and COVID-19.

-IMPORTANT NOTE: Before you implement any changes at your restaurant, check local mandates.
+IMPORTANT NOTE: Before you look at how to start a delivery service for your restaurant, check local mandates.
 You need to make sure that you are allowed to offer these services, and then follow safety protocol to slow the spread of COVID-19 while continuing to operate.

 Walk-in takeaway orders work by customers coming to your restaurant, looking at your takeout menu, placing an order and paying for it with the host, waiting inside the restaurant for the order to be prepared (or coming back in a few minutes), and taking the order out with them.